Testing and Troubleshooting Reaction Schemes

 - Explicit tracking of selection frequencies of each step.

 - Kinetiscope selects a reaction step or transfer step to be advanced based on its instantaneous probability.
 In a complex scheme it may be difficult to ascertain by inspection that all steps are active in the expected way.
 By enabling this function (from the Application Options Dialog) Kinetiscope will record how often each step is selected and will save that data for your evaluation.
-You view this information using a frequency plot window.
+You view this information for a single compartment or transfer path using a frequency plot window, and you can view in a histogram format the selection frequencies for all steps in the reaction scheme using a selection frequency histogram window.

 - Text listings of compartments, transfer paths and reaction schemes.